CZ-RBelo/Edx-Bootcamp-Portfolio/README.md

 ### Repository

 Bootcamp - Portfolio.
-An organized and effective way to show the projects I have been involved in this Bootcamp.
+An organized and effective way to show the projects that Rui Belo has been involved in this Bootcamp.

 ### Description